oar-team/oar/docs/documentation/OAR-DOCUMENTATION-API-USER.rst

 GET /timezone
 -------------
 :description:
-  Gives the timezone of the OAR API server
+  Gives the timezone of the OAR API server.
+The api_timestamp given in each query is an UTC timestamp (epoch unix time).
+This timezone information allows you to re-construct the local time.

 :formats:
   html , yaml , json